Overview

 Software requests - made using the Computing Support Form - are initially scanned by front line support staff.

-• Anything which is easy to install may well be done right away.
+• Anything which is easy to install may well be done right away (or it might go on a queue; let us know your timeframes).

 • If it's not going to be done immediately, we'll try to let you know if it would be easier for you to install it yourself.